Lisa Phillips - Experienced Life Coach

-Are you looking to build self-confidence & self-esteem?
-Find the best life coach in Sydney at Amazing Coaching & start a new journey towards empowerment!

-Sydney, NSW -- (SBWIRE) -- 10/24/2012 -- Lisa Phillips is a Life Coach and NLP Practitioner based in Sydney.
+Sydney, Australia -- (SBWIRE) -- 06/11/2013 -- Lisa Phillips is a Life Coach and NLP Practitioner based in Sydney.
 She has been coaching for over ten years helping individuals in all areas of their lives including relationships, self-confidence, career, finances and family issues.

 Lisa has her own radio show and has interviewed many self-development experts including Beverly Engel, Sandy Forster and Dawn Breslin.
 Lisa has appeared on Channel 7 ‘The Morning Show’ and many national radio shows.
 She is also a regular contributor Women’s, health and lifestyle magazines.